One of the most important lessons you’ll ever learn as a marketer is this:

 2. Add “Upgraded Content”

 In SPI Podcast Session #119 with Clay Collins, co-founder of LeadPages, he mentioned that a major reason why LeadPages has grown so much over the past couple of years is because in most of their blog posts, they offer a related lead magnet – a free download about that specific topic that is accessible only after entering an email address.
+[Full Disclosure: I am a compensated advisor for Leadpages and receive a commission if you purchase through any LeadPages link on this site.]

 He suggests that as much as possible, we should all do the same.
 We may already have site-wide lead magnets for our subscribers, but when you give away something specific related to a post your audience has just read, you will drastically increase your opt-in rates into your email list.